ysraell/random-forest-lab/RFCLP/README.md

 ### How to use?

-- Model parameters in 'model-parm.lisp'.
+- Model and dataset parameters in `model-parm.lisp.*datasetname*`.

-- Use the file's name  like that: "dataset.training.csv" and "dataset.test.csv".
+- Use datasets Titanic and Adult like a template to use others.
+May it's necessary to use a Python/Pandas to format the dataset.
+See notebook `Format_raw_data.ipynb` for more details .

 - Run te entaire code: train and test steps.
-After, save the model (like run 'make model') in `forest-model.lisp`.
-Just load, will appears forest-model variable.
+After, save the model (like run `make model`) in `forest-model-+DDMMYY-HHMM.lisp`.
+Just load, will appears forest-model and others variables.

 `$ make`